larry-athey/boilermaker/Instructions/WebUI.md

 The third WebUI card displays all of the user configurable settings.
 These values are also updated on a random time basis since the Boilermaker has a complete HTTP API which allows it to be remotely configured by another device on the network.
 Tapping/clicking on any of the values shown in light blue will make a popup form appear so you can edit these as you choose.
 Keep in mind that the ESP32 is only a 240 MHz computer, its web server is a bit laggy.
 Sometimes it takes a couple seconds for the form to display.

-**Current Mode:** This will either say "Constant Power", "Temperature Cruise", "Brewing/Fermentation", or "Cruise Then Brew".
+**Current Mode:** This will either say "Constant Power", "Temperature Cruise", "Brewing/Fermentation", "Cruise Then Brew", or "PID Auto Tune".
 1. **Constant Power** will run the unit like any other SCR power controller, but runs your heating element(s) more effectively.
 2. **Temperature Cruise** will honor a target temperature and manage the power in order to maintain that temperature using high thermal velocity.
 This is the same temperature management method used in the [Airhead](https://github.com/larry-athey/airhead) upgrade for Air Stills.
 The technical definition of this mode would be a PI controller, but with more configurability.
 3. **Brewing/Fermentation** is a strict, yet adjustable, PID controller that is geared by default for slow and steady temperature management, not distillation due to its reduced thermal velocity.